kjh80222/seoulkit-video-studio/docs/phase-plan.md

 including `render/time_format.py`, `render/trim.py`, `render/concat.py`,
 `render/hold.py`, `render/subtitle.py`, `render/fonts.py`,
 `render/overlay.py`, `render/audio_mix.py`, `render/encode.py`,
-`render/pipeline.py`, and `render/report.py`; 335/335 tests passing as of
+`render/pipeline.py`, `render/report.py`, and `render/filter_escape.py`;
-this update, with the ffmpeg/ffprobe-requiring subset auto-skipping when those tools are absent).
+344/344 tests passing as of this update, with the ffmpeg/ffprobe-requiring subset auto-skipping when those tools are absent).
 Phase 11 onward is not started and should not be assumed to work - do not reimplement Phase 0/1/2/2.5/3/4/5/6/7/8/9/10 in a new session; extend from here.

 **Phase 11 is explicitly not started, on the user's direct instruction.**
 The Phase 9 partial-output hotfix planned after Phase 10 (see Known gaps:
-`mux_and_encode()`/`.ass`/`.srt` could leave partial or stale output at the real destination on failure) is now done - `render/pipeline.py` publishes every output file only after a best-effort two-phase commit, with full regression passing (335/335).
-One more end-to-end check is planned before Phase 11 itself starts.
+`mux_and_encode()`/`.ass`/`.srt` could leave partial or stale output at the real destination on failure) is done and E2E-verified against a real render (Preview + Final, real FFmpeg, frame-inspected) before Phase 11 planning began.
+A separate Windows FFmpeg filtergraph path-escaping hotfix (see Known gaps) has also been completed since then, investigated and applied before starting Phase 11 CLI work specifically so the CLI would not be built on top of a still-open Windows-blocking defect - full regression passing (344/344), Linux-tested only, native Windows execution still unverified (see that Known gaps entry for exactly what remains open).
+Phase 11 (CLI integration) planning follows this hotfix.

 Phase 10 (`render/report.py`) implements the Stage 5 spec ch.
 17 Render
 Report and owns version-numbered output path assignment